Cubs vs. Angels Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 62 hits with 13 doubles, two triples, six home runs, 32 walks and 26 RBI.
-He's also stolen four bases.
+- Dansby Swanson has 13 doubles, two triples, six home runs, 33 walks and 26 RBI (62 total hits).
+He has stolen four bases.

 Swanson Recent Games